-Ultimate Direction promises that if the Marathon Vest is so light, you’ll forget that you’re wearing it.
+Ultimate Direction promises that the Marathon Vest is so light, you’ll forget you’re wearing it.
 As impressive as the claim seems, it appears to be true.
 The overall weight of the pack is just under five ounces, and its construction is breathable and lightweight mesh.

-A bottle-compatible front pocket fits multiple varieties of trail bottles, and the rear pocket is also bladder-compatible.
-It has PowerNet Mesh that aims to eliminate bouncing, so if you need to pack more hydration than one water bottle, the Marathon Vest has space.
+Both bottle-compatible front pockets fit multiple varieties of bottles, and the rear pocket is also bladder-compatible.
+It has PowerNet Mesh that aims to eliminate bouncing.
+So if you need to pack more hydration than one water bottle, the Marathon Vest has space.

-Although it is a one-size model, the versatility of the Marathon Vest gets our vote as one of the best hydration packs.
+The versatility of the Marathon Vest gets our vote as one of the best hydration packs.
 You can carry a compatible water bottle or spring for a bladder that fits the pack.
 While the bladder it can carry is smaller than other packs, it does make it better for keeping the bladder secure.

 The mesh construction of the pack makes it less of a “backpack” and more of a vest, ensuring a close-to-the-body fit with the adjustable straps.
 The second generation of this pack not only provides storage for two front bottles, but also comes in two sizes to accommodate more types of runners.